 Starting with OGR 1.11, any SQLite pragma can be specified with the OGR_SQLITE_PRAGMA configuration option.
 The syntax is OGR_SQLITE_PRAGMA = "pragma_name=pragma_value[,pragma_name2=pragma_value2]*".

-The driver looks for a geometry_columns table layed out as defined loosely according to OGC Simple Features standards, particularly as defined in FDO RFC 16.
+The driver looks for a geometry_columns table laid out as defined loosely according to OGC Simple Features standards, particularly as defined in FDO RFC 16.
 If found it is used to map tables to layers.

 If geometry_columns is not found, each table is treated as a layer.
 Layers with a WKT_GEOMETRY field will be treated as spatial tables, and the WKT_GEOMETRY column will be read as Well Known Text geometry.